apriljoylorca/Class-align/README.md

 # ClassAlign

-A modern approach to class mangaement, classroom real-time availability tracking and booking, with AI scheduling and display.
+Class Align is a web-based platform designed to optimize class scheduling and improve communication between students, teachers, and administrators.
+It offers AI-powered scheduling, real-time class management, and personalized notifications.
+With the added feature of real-time classroom availability tracking and booking, users can instantly check room availability and reserve spaces, ensuring efficient use of resources.
+Class Align allows users to create, track, and update schedules seamlessly—reducing conflicts and enhancing productivity.
+The platform ensures a smooth academic experience by providing an intuitive interface for managing class schedules efficiently.

 ## Features

 - User authentication (Teacher/Student roles)
-- Interactive home screen with upcoming classes
+- Interactive home screen with upcoming classes display
-- Classroom availability and booking system
+- AI-Powered Scheduling
-- Calendar integration for scheduling
+- Real-time Classroom Availability Tracking & Booking
-- Real-time notifications and announcements
+- Class Management
-- Profile management
+- Notifications & Updates
 - Schedule Display

 ## Tech Stack